walkor/workerman-manual/resource/doc/en/faq/persistent-data-and-resources.md

 # Object and Resource Persistence

 In traditional web development, the objects, data, and resources created by PHP are released after each request, making it difficult to achieve persistence.
-However, in WorkerMan, it is easy to achieve persistence.
+However, in Workerman, it is easy to achieve persistence.

-In WorkerMan, if you want to permanently store certain data resources in memory, you can place the resources in global variables or in static class members.
+In Workerman, if you want to permanently store certain data resources in memory, you can place the resources in global variables or in static class members.

 For example, in the following code: